2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2003 Sacagawea Dollar

 The inscription “LIBERTY” appears prominently at the top of the coin, while “IN GOD WE TRUST” is positioned in the left field.
-The date “2003” and mint mark (P, D, or S) are located in the lower right field below Sacagawea’s profile.
+The date “2003” and mint mark (P, D, or S) are located in the lower right field below Sacagawea’s portrait.

 The Reverse Of The 2003 Sacagawea Dollar